legend-hq/SwiftNumber/README.md

 ### <a name="rsa">RSA Cryptography</a>

-The `BigInt` module provides all necessary parts to implement an (overly) simple [RSA cryptography system][RSA].
+The `SNumber` module provides all necessary parts to implement an (overly) simple [RSA cryptography system][RSA].

 [RSA]: https://en.wikipedia.org/wiki/RSA_(cryptosystem)